AntonZaec/erlang_exrecises/README.md

-Homeworks which was completed while I was interning in Reksoft.
+Homeworks which was completed while I was being intern.

 HOMEWORK I
 ---